Riding a motorcycle is one of the most freeing and thrilling activities you can do. Unfortunately, it is also dangerous.

 - Broken bones—broken bones are also very common in motorcycle accidents due to the impact force or if a body part is crushed by impact with the other involved vehicle.

-If a motorcycle accident victim passes away from their injuries, certain surviving family members could be eligible to bring a wrongful death claim against the negligent party.
+If a motorcycle accident victim passes away from their injuries, certain surviving family members could be eligible to bring a Connecticut wrongful death claim against the negligent party.

 CT Motorcycle Laws